mmarquez76/maymarquez.com/src/pages/contact.md

 ---
 Feel free to direct any questions, concerns, quandaries, love letters, or hate mail to the form below.

-Serious inquiries will be responded to in a couple of days.
+Serious inquiries will be responded to within a couple of days.
 Really funny jokes will be responded to even faster.